TeamUltroid/Ultroid-Docs/guides/index.md

 ---

-### How to customize PM Permit ?
+### How to Customize `PM Permit` ?

-To customize PM Permit message/media, go to your assistant bot.
+To customize PM Permit message/media, go to your Assistant bot.
 - Send: `/start`
 - Click: `Settings` >> `PM Customization`